Retrieve data with APIs from Python

 # Initialize the initial API URL

-url_api_datagouv = "https://tabular-api.data.gouv.fr/api/resources/b22f04bf-64a8-495d-b8bb-d84dbc4c7983/data/?Code_departement__exact=031&page_size=50"
+url_api_datagouv = f'https://data.education.gouv.fr/api/v2/catalog/datasets/fr-en-annuaire-education/records?where=code_departement=\'{dep}\'&limit={limit}&offset={offset}'

 try:

-response = requests.get(current_url)
+response = requests.get(url_api_datagouv)

-page_data = json_response.get('data', [])
+page_data = pd.json_normalize(response.json()['records'])

 except requests.exceptions.RequestException as e: